tranhungnghiep/AnalyzeKGE/README.md

 ```

 **Corresponding paper:**
-If you use the codes, please kindly cite the following paper(s).
+If you found this code or our work useful, please cite us.
-- *Hung Nghiep Tran and Atsuhiro Takasu (2019). <a href="https://arxiv.org/abs/1903.11406" target="_blank">Analyzing Knowledge Graph Embedding Methods from a Multi-Embedding Interaction Perspective</a>.
-In Proceedings of DSI4 at EDBT/ICDT.*
+- *Hung Nghiep Tran and Atsuhiro Takasu. <a href="https://arxiv.org/abs/1903.11406" target="_blank">Analyzing Knowledge Graph Embedding Methods from a Multi-Embedding Interaction Perspective</a>.
+In Proceedings of DSI4 at EDBT/ICDT, 2019.*
-- *Hung Nghiep Tran and Atsuhiro Takasu (2020). <a href="https://arxiv.org/abs/2006.16365" target="_blank">Multi-Partition Embedding Interaction with Block Term Format for Knowledge Graph Completion</a>.
-In Proceedings of the 24th European Conference on Artificial Intelligence (ECAI 2020).*
+- *Hung Nghiep Tran and Atsuhiro Takasu. <a href="https://arxiv.org/abs/2006.16365" target="_blank">Multi-Partition Embedding Interaction with Block Term Format for Knowledge Graph Completion</a>.
+In Proceedings of the European Conference on Artificial Intelligence (ECAI), 2020.*